Washington, D.C., residents are taxed at 5 rates, ranging from 4% to 8.95%. More on District of Columbia taxes can be found in the tabbed pages below.

 The district's estate tax is decoupled from the federal estate tax laws and therefore still imposes its own estate tax.
 A D.C.
 Estate Tax Return (Form D-76 or D-76 EZ) must be filed if the gross estate is $1 million or more.

 The District of Columbia's Ballpark Omnibus Financing Revenue Act of 2004 was enacted to help repay the bonds issued to build the city's Major League Baseball ballpark.
-The tax is assessed on entities with annual District gross receipts of $5 million or more.
+The tax is assessed on entities with annual gross receipts of $5 million or more.

 The D.C. earned income tax credit has been expanded to noncustodial parents who meet certain conditions.